joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/03/climate/executive-order-gold-standard-science.html

 **A Beloved Immigrant’s Arrest in a Pro-Trump Town**\
-`Readers respond to the story of Carol, an immigrant arrested in a conservative Missouri town.
-Also: Death by aid cuts; an Orwellian globe?`\
+`Responses to the story of Carol, an immigrant arrested in a conservative Missouri town.
+Also: Death by aid cuts; an Orwellian globe; slashing research.`\
 https://nytimes.com/2025/06/03/opinion/immigrant-arrest-missouri.html

 **Transfers TLDR: Caoimhin Kelleher to Brentford**\